 As a few of my readers know, my older sister passed away last month, due to COVID.
 She and her husband were immunized, so when she first got sick, she thought it was the flu.
 When they tested positive, they were told to go home and quarantine, which they did.
-When she called her physician a few days later, she was rushed to the hospital, was in ICU as soon as they could get a bed there, and passed on to the next life a day later.
+When she called her physician a few days later, she was rushed to the hospital, was in ICU as soon as they could get a bed there, and lasted two days in the hospital.
 Someone said, “at least she didn’t suffer.”
 I think she did suffer, but she suffered quickly.

 Memories of Janice